Daniel-K-Bracki/pokemon-simulator-frontend/documentation.md

 # Pages Overview

 # 1. Main Page (MainPage.js)
 The main page allows users to browse and select Pokémon.
 Users can filter Pokémon by type and view selected Pokémon.

 Key Functions:
 - Fetch a list of Pokémon from the API.
-Allow users to filter Pokémon by type.
+- Allow users to filter Pokémon by type.
-- Manage user-selected Pokémon.
+- Display user selected Pokemon for comparison.

 # 2. Add Pokémon Page (AddPokemonPage.js)